 If you like a truly crisp chip, leave them in for the longer time indicated in the recipe.
 If you prefer a slightly tender center, do the lower end of the range.

-I’ve gone on so much about the sweet potatoes, I left the Avocado Lime Dip hanging!
-Yikes!
+I've gone on so much about the sweet potatoes, I left the Avocado Lime Dip hanging!
 Actually, it speaks for itself.
 I could simply grab a spoon and relish in a mouthful of that fluffiness that could easily work as a sandwich spread.
 I hope you enjoy scoopfuls on these Baked Sweet Potato Chips for a super-satisfying, healthy snack.
-Great for game days, holiday buffets, and whenever there’s a craving!
+They're perfect for game days, holiday buffets, and whenever there's a craving.
+Happy Friday, friends!

 Baked Sweet Potato Chips with Avocado Lime Dip